 - Sorting out global experiences: the best insights come from widening and boosting your awareness of the external processes, which are permanently evolving among different business areas.
 Sharing and learning from various spheres, considering new concepts, listening to different ideas will be extremely beneficial and might help to scale your strategy up to more positive outcomes.

-- Coherent integration with IT backbone: due to increasing demand from digitally armed clients, companies need to advance their platform development functions through cutting-edge technology solutions.
+- Coherent integration with IT backbone: due to increasing demand from digitally armed clients, companies need to advance their platform development functions through cutting-edge technology solutions, for example, Veeva Vault (but we will talk about it later).

 And what about the pitfalls?
 Are there any challenges?